mattlean/sleep-score/README.md

 I've always had a really hard time getting to sleep and staying asleep due to health reasons, so I require a lot more effort in getting a good night's rest when compared to normal people.

 This algorithm uses data collected by a sleep tracking device to calculate sleep scores based on user set goals.
-This calculation can be run for a particular day, week, month, etc. It is generic, so it isn't tied to any particular brand of device, but I use a Fitbit brand device at the moment.
+This calculation can be run for a particular day, week, month, etc. It is generic, so it isn't tied to any specific brand of device, but I personally use a Fitbit.
+It only requires the device that tracks bedtime, time asleep, and sleep stage durations.

+At the moment the calculation is performed through [Google Sheets](https://workspace.google.com/products/sheets) using [Apps Script](https://developers.google.com/sheets), but the code can be easily adapted to work without it.
+All of the Apps Script-specific functionality is separated into its own file in [`gsheets.gs`](./src/gsheets.gs).

-Fitbit already has a sleep score feature that works well for most people, but I find it a bit too generous for my scenario, although that makes sense since it needs to work for extremely large demographic.
+Fitbit already has a sleep score feature that works well for most people, but I find it a bit too generous for my scenario, although that makes sense since it needs to work for an extremely large demographic.

-Unfortunately I don't currently have what is considered to be a normal sleep pattern, so I need a sleep score that follows a stricter ruleset but can also be adjusted each time it is run.
-This score may potentially stress out some people, but I am usually not negatively stressed by bad health metrics, and I personally feel more motivated to improve when I understand them.
+Unfortunately I don't currently have what is considered to be a normal sleep pattern, so I need a sleep score that follows a stricter ruleset while allowing for adjustments each time the calculation is run.
+The way the score works may potentially stress out some people, but I am not usually troubled by bad health metrics.
+Personally, I feel more motivated to improve when I understand them.

 # Calculation